one3qualsone/elastic-finance/frontend/src/app/learn/beginner/bond-valuation-yield/bond-valuation-yield.md

 # Bond Valuation & Yield to Maturity

 Understanding how to properly value bonds is essential for making informed investment decisions.
-While bonds may seem straightforward, calculating their true return involves more nuance than many investors realize.
+While bonds may seem straightforward, calculating their true return involves more nuance than many investors realise.
 Let's explore the different methods for valuing bonds and why yield to maturity is the most comprehensive measure.

 ## Simple Interest vs. Compound Interest